Unleash the Potential of Long Semantic IDs for Generative Recommendation: Methodology

 \subsubsection{Dual-Granularity Alignment}

-To effectively train the dynamic intent-centric prediction anchor, we adopt a dual-granularity training objective: fine-grained token prediction ensures precise semantic ID generation, while item-level semantic alignment guides the intent representation by focusing it on target-related semantics.
+We optimize the intent representation with a dual-granularity objective: fine-grained token prediction for accurate semantic ID generation, and item-level alignment to ensure that the learned preference remains predictive of the target item.

-\textbf{\textit{Fine-grained Token Prediction.}} We adopt the MTP objective~\cite{gloeckle2024better} to enforce exact reconstruction of the semantic IDs of the next item from the predicted intent state.
-Let $\mathbf{h}_{\text{pred}} \in \mathbb{R}^d$ denote the final representation of the Intent Token used for prediction.
-To align with the metric structure induced by product quantization, $\mathbf{h}_{\text{pred}}$ is first normalized and then projected into $m$ independent subspace representations $\{\mathbf{h}^{(k)}_{\text{pred}}\}_{k=1}^m$ via distinct projection heads.

-For each digit $k$, the probability of predicting the $v$-th codeword in the $k$-th codebook $\mathbf{C}^{(k)}$ is computed by scaled dot-product:
+\textbf{\textit{Fine-grained Token Prediction.}} We adopt the multi-token prediction (MTP) objective~\cite{gloeckle2024better} to reconstruct the target semantic IDs from the final intent state $\mathbf{h}_i \in \mathbb{R}^d$.
+We normalize and project $\mathbf{h}_i$ into $m$ independent representations $\{\mathbf{h}^{(k)}_i\}_{k=1}^m$.
+For each digit $k$, the probability of the $v$-th codeword in the codebook $\mathcal{C}^{(k)}$ is:

-where $\mathbf{e}^{(k)}_v$ denotes the embedding of the $v$-th codeword in the $k$-th subspace, $M$ is the codebook size, and $\gamma$ is a temperature parameter.
-The MTP loss is defined as the average negative log-likelihood across all $m$ digits:
+where $\mathbf{e}^{(k)}_v$ is the embedding of the $v$-th codeword in the $k$-th subspace, $M$ is the codebook size, and $\gamma$ is a temperature parameter.
+The MTP loss is the average negative log-likelihood across all $m$ digits:

-where $c_{tgt, k}$ is the ground-truth codeword index at the $k$-th position.
+where $c_{tgt, k}$ is the target codeword index at the $k$-th position.

-\textbf{\textit{Intent-Semantic Alignment (ISA).}} While MTP provides fine-grained token-level supervision, its uniform exact-match penalty overlooks the unequal semantic contribution of quantized subspaces, potentially diluting informative signals with low-impact details.
-To address this, we introduce Intent-Semantic Alignment (ISA), which aligns the predicted intent representation $\mathbf{h}_{\text{i}}$ with the holistic summary embedding $\mathbf{s}_{L+1}$ of the target item, guiding the Intent Token to focus on target-relevant semantics.

-However, standard in-batch contrastive learning is susceptible to \emph{popularity bias}, as frequently occurring items are over-represented as negatives and thus overly penalized.
-Following prior work on logit adjustment~\cite{bengio2008adaptive, yi2019sampling, agarwal2025pinrec}, we adopt a debiased scoring function:

-where $\text{sim}(\cdot,\cdot)$ denotes cosine similarity, $\tau$ is a temperature parameter, $P(j)$ is the empirical sampling probability of item $j$ in the batch, and $\beta$ controls the strength of the popularity correction.
-This adjustment discourages trivial alignment driven by item frequency rather than semantic relevance.